 Alastair is a Sheffield local and helps facilitate Wednesday evening groups.
 Outside No Panic, he works in events, principally freelance for film festivals and currently at the Sheffield Arena.
 He first came to No Panic Sheffield as a regular group member, looking to improve his own anxiety problems.
 With the knowledge and support he received, he became more confident and outgoing, which had a positive impact on his personal relationships and career prospects.
 Volunteering for No Panic Sheffield is his way of giving back to an organisation which has helped him so significantly, as well as supporting those experiencing similar issues to his own.
 For Alastair, volunteering is a way to help others using his own knowledge and experience.
 Having personally been through periods of depression and anxiety, he believes he has a solid understanding of the issues which our group members encounter on a daily basis.
 Moreover, he hopes that by discussing these issues openly and frankly, we can, in some way, improve societal understanding and combat mental health stigma.
 Interesting fact - outside of work and volunteering you will most likely find him watching independent cinema at The Showroom, or attending heavy metal rock concerts.
 He also enjoys skiing, hiking and travelling.

-Lorien has been a volunteer facilitator at No Panic Sheffield for the past four years.
+Lorien has been a volunteer facilitator at No Panic Sheffield for the past five years.
 Born in Sheffield she thoroughly enjoys living in this great city.
 Lorien graduated in Psychology and has worked in various roles in Mental Health all her life.
 She currently works as a Specialist Skills Pathway Facilitator for a charity where she supports those with Autism Spectrum Disorders and related mental health conditions, progress towards finding work, which she really enjoys.
 She began volunteering for No Panic Sheffield as she felt, after IAPT intervention, there was little available in the local area for people with anxiety, low mood and OCD to access.
 No Panic Sheffield has the same ethos as her own and she wanted to be part of that and to help members progress towards taking control of their lives again.
 Also, she has a family who are affected by these issues and she thought her personal experience was something she could offer.
 Having been at No Panic Sheffield for several years now, volunteering means a great deal to her.
 She has enjoyed meeting new people, seeing members grow in confidence over time and learn new coping skills.
 She has also had the opportunity to learn new ways in managing anxiety, which she can share with the group.
 Interesting fact - she enjoys travelling, walking her Cavalier King Charles and spending time with her daughter, Freya.

 Mel grew up in Sheffield and has a background in psychology.
-She has always had a particular interest in mental health and is in her final year of a PhD at the University of Sheffield researching when and why people do not respond to psychotherapy treatments for depression.
+She has always had a particular interest in mental health and completed a PhD whilst volunteering, at the University of Sheffield researching when and why people do not respond to psychotherapy treatments for depression.
 She enjoys helping people and wanted to get into volunteering to gain a broader perspective of peoples first hand experiences of dealing with mental health problems to compliment her academic work.
 She was attracted to the inclusive and supportive environment of the No Panic groups and instantly saw how much members benefitted from attending and how rewarding volunteers found facilitating.
 She has been volunteering as a group facilitator since December 2016 and finds it an extremely rewarding experience which has helped her develop lots of new skills.
 She enjoys meeting interesting people from a range of backgrounds and finds it inspiring to see how everyone supports and encourages each other.
 Every week is different and although she's a facilitator she always learns something new to take away from every session.
 Interesting fact - Mel is an avid Sheffield Wednesday fan and has had a season ticket at Hillsborough since she was 5 years old.